rcls/discus/README.md

 Note that return-never instructions are overloaded.

-This opcode in the first stage of the pipeline, but uses the condition flags set in the second stage.
+This opcode is processed in the first stage of the pipeline, but uses the condition flags set in the second stage.
 This means that the condition flag for the return is evaluated before an update by the immediately preceding instruction, a hazard to be aware of.

 (`JUMP` and `CALL` have the same quirk, but for those instructions, there is no impact—for `JUMP` & `CALL`, the preceding instruction must be `CONST`